Note: this blog post assumes a working knowledge of service workers. If you need a refresher, I recommend looking here.

 Offline First is an idea that apps should work in an offline capacity.
 It doesn’t have to mean that 100% of the app’s features work offline.
 Instead it can just mean that an app uses a service worker and indexeddb to store off someone’s data in the event of internet loss.

-The important takeaway from Offline First is that you consider at the beginniing, what will happen when my app loses connection?
+The important takeaway from Offline First is that you consider at the beginning, what will happen when my app loses connection?
 It’s important to frame this as when your app loses connection because it will definitely happen to everyone.

 Following along with the CodeNewbie chat was incredibly interesting.
 You can see the story here.